 How to Make Whipped Shea Body Butter

-Step four.
-Lastly, transfer your body butters into plastic containers or glass wide-mouth mason jars.
+- Step four.
+Lastly, transfer your body butter into plastic containers or glass wide-mouth mason jars.
 Store in a cool area.

 Storing instructions